api3dao/old-api3-docs/docs/next/grp-members/dao-pool.md

 - Voting privileges on DAO proposals.

 **Risks:**
-- Staked tokens in the pool are used to cover potential financial losses from dAPI malfunctions that the dAPI consumer might incur.
+- Staked tokens in the DAO pool are used to cover potential financial losses from dAPI malfunctions that the dAPI consumer might incur.

-To stake your tokens use the [Dashboard](dashboard/staking-tokens.md).
+To stake your tokens use the [Dashboard](dashboard/staking.md).
 You can stake as many times as you’d like.
-Your percentage of all the tokens in the insurance pool are directly related to your percentage of the rewards and the risks.
+Your percentage of all the tokens in the DAO pool are directly related to your percentage of the rewards and the risks.
 If you stake 10% of the pool you earn 10% of rewards and will pay 10% of insurance claims.

 ### Collateral